johnmholmes/single-track-level-crossing-with-sound-and-merg-current-sensor/Readme.md

 This sketch uses a MERG kit 50 block detector to sense the presence of a locomotive on the stretch of track with the level crossing on it.

 Once it is triggered the bells will sound and the 4 leds will flash.
-A few seconds later the 2 servos will lower the barrier arms.. once the train leaves the stretch of track the arms will raise and then the sound and leds will stop.
+A few seconds later the 2 servos will lower the barrier arms.The sound only plays for a few seconds. once the train leaves the stretch of track the arms will raise and then the sound and leds will stop.
 Awaiting the next trigger.

-The code is a adaptaion of https://rudysarduinoprojects.wordpress.com/2020/09/23/fun-with-arduino-42-railway-crossing-multi-track-two-way/
+The code is a adaptaion of https://rudysarduinoprojects.wordpress.com/2019/03/10/fun-with-arduino-21-railway-crossing-uk/

 The code runs on a arduino Nano